samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Duration: [dice] minutes
     - Range: Shouting
     - No sound can be emitted in a 20m radius.
+    - Fairies love to mime, and if a sorcerer is getting uppity they'll sometimes just shut them up
 1. Trigger memory lapse
     - Range: touch
     - Target forgets everything that happened in the last [dice] rounds.
 WILL save.
+    > Its said that powerful elves walk among man and are forgotten as soon as they leave our sight
 1. Seduce Water
     - Scarcity: Sporadic
     - Divested of all equipment and clothing, the sorcerer bathes in a water, such as a river, lake, or pool (but not sea or ocean, as those old gods are wicked beyond measure) and in so doing communes with the spirit of the water.
 The water spirit will obey basic commands (though sometimes in fickle ways), and thus may be parted, lowered, or otherwise modified.
 Spirits often have requests of sorcerers.
+    > The jealousy of river spirits has widowed many ferrymen
 1. Create Fog Cloud
     - Duration: [dice] minutes
     - Range: shouting
     - Summon a cloud of opaque fog with radius [dice]x5m.
+    > Some say that all clouds are made by old spirits of the ocean telling stories to each other
 1. Share Senses
     - Duration: [dice] minutes
     - Range: touch